selforganising/foundersandcoders/_posts/2014-04-22-invariant-programming.md

 There is no stack explosion in the invariant version.

+For a clear exposition of invariant programming, see Peter Van Roy's excellent [Paradigms of Computer Programming](https://www.edx.org/course/louvainx/louvainx-louv1-01x-paradigms-computer-1203).

 Invariant programming is the way to go.
 Try to use it if you can.